 So… don’t go taking out walls without seeking professional help such as a structural engineer!
 Simply put, your home could literally fall down quickly or overtime if removed improperly.

-All exterior walls are load bearing, as well as some interior walls.
-Before remodelling, always seek licensed professional help to verify if your plans are feasible.
+All exterior walls are load-bearing, as well as some interior walls.
+Before remodeling, always seek licensed professional help to verify if your plans are feasible.
 95% of the time your plans can be achieved, but there may be costs you are unaware of depending on your current home’s structural load system.